mauriziochiaro/GitHub-Crawler/README.md

 2. **Configure the Application with Your Access Token**:
    - Open the `config.py` file in the project root.
-   - Replace `ghp_xxx` with your generated GitHub access token:
+   - Replace `ghp_yourGeneratedAccessToken` with your generated GitHub access token:
      ```python
      # GITHUB API
      access_token = 'ghp_yourGeneratedAccessToken'